 If you don’t have a smart phone, here are some approximate distances around in the Barking Riverside area –The Rivergate Centre to Thames Road is roughly 1KM, while the length of Footpath 47 (from Barking Riverside Project Office, along the river and down to Choats Road) is about 1.6KM.

 Can I take part before my running number arrives?
 My running number didn’t arrive – what should I do?

 Don't worry if your running number hasn't arrived yet - you can start running without it and it should be with you soon.
 If it hasn't arrived at all, then please message us on Facebook @BarkingRiversideLondon and we will look into this for you.

 When does the challenge end?

 Good luck everyone!
-Don’t forget to let us know how you are getting on using #seukchallenge on Facebook, Instagram and Twitter.
+Don’t forget to let us know how you are getting on using #BRLVirtualRun on Instagram and Twitter.